-13 Art History Modern
+Level 3 Art History Modern

 Course Description

-Teacher in Charge: Ms L. Murphy
+Teacher in Charge: Ms L. Murphy.

 Writing is a key method of assessment in the course.
-Students will develop their vocabulary, paragraph and essay writing skills through class tasks and discussions, course readers and written assessments.
-Art History is a really satisfying way to develop writing skills, as we are constantly looking and discussing images, art works and ideas, then writing about them.
+Students will work to develop their vocabulary, paragraph and essay writing skills through the class tasks and discussions, course readers and written assessments.

 Course Overview